LIVING WITH A PERFECTIONIST PARTNER

-He holds before his soul his image of perfection and unconsciously tells himself: Forget about the disgraceful creature you actually are; this is how you should be; and to be this idealized self is all that matters.
-You should be able to endure everything, to understand everything, to like everybody, to always be productive.
+He holds before his soul his image of perfection and unconsciously tells himself: Forget about the disgraceful creature you actually are; this is how you should be.
+You should be able to endure everything, to understand everything, to always be productive.

 -Karen Horney

-In a complex and unhealthy relationship, you could be concerned about a common question, Am I living with a perfectionist?
-We need to understand that perfectionism serves completely different purposes in professional & personal lives.
+In a complex and unhealthy relationship, you could be concerned about a standard question: Am I living with a perfectionist?
+We need to recognize that perfectionism plays different roles in our professional and personal lives.
+A perfectionist attitude at work is not the same as having one at home.
+Living with a perfectionist partner can be challenging and exhausting.
+Unrealistic expectations can lead to stress, sadness, and anger.

 WHAT IS PERFECTIONISM?